-If you’ve felt indifferent to the industrial hemp movement so far, this lively documentary will jumpstart your thinking.
-After witnessing the arrest of Woody Harrelson for planting four feel hemp seeds in Kentucky and his subsequent trial and acquittal, you will likely be spittin’ mad.
+If you’ve felt indifferent to the industrial hemp movement so far, this lively documentary will jump start your thinking!
+After witnessing the arrest of Woody Harrelson for planting four feral hemp seeds in Kentucky and his subsequent trial and acquittal, you will likely be spittin’ mad.

-You might become as disillusioned as Alex White Plum, leader of a Lakota “Tiospaye” (family clan), and the first family to play industrial hemp on American soil since the 1950’s.
+You might become as disillusioned as Alex White Plum, leader of a Lakota “Tiospaye” (family clan), and the first family to plant industrial hemp on American soil since the 1950’s.
 He makes a startling case that his right to grow the crop is a sovereignty issue.

 Julia Butterfly Hill goes to extreme lengths to protest the pulping of old-growth forests by living for over two years at the top of a 1,000 year old redwood tree in Northern California.